hengque/elk-analytics-katacoda-tutorial/elk-analytics/step1.md

 The <code>mvnw</code> script in the command above is known as the Maven wrapper.
 Maven is a widely used build tool for Java (Gradle and Ant are popular alternatives), and the Maven wrapper is a script that can be used to avoid having to install Maven before using it.</br>
 (You can read more about it <a href="https://www.baeldung.com/maven-wrapper">here</a> and <a href="https://stackoverflow.com/questions/38723833/what-is-the-purpose-of-mvnw-and-mvnw-cmd-files">here</a>).</br>
 </br>
-In the command above, we use the Maven wrapper to start the Spring Boot application by passing the <code>run</code> goal to it.
+In the command above, we use the Maven wrapper to start the Spring application by passing the <code>run</code> goal to it.

 </div>